WHAT IS A HERNIA?

-- See or feel a bulge in your abdomen or groin.
+- Visible or tangible bulge in abdomen or groin

-- Men may experience swelling or pain in the scrotum.
+- If male, swelling or pain in the scrotum

-- (In Hiatal hernias) Experience heartburn, indigestion, unusual belching, or difficulty swallowing.
+- (In Hiatal hernias) Heartburn, indigestion, unusual belching, or difficulty swallowing

 What are the risks and complications associated with hernias?

-- Risk of strangulation: In considering when to have a reducible hernia operated on, it is important to know the risk of strangulation.
+- Risks of Strangulation: In considering when to have a reducible hernia operated on, it is important to know the risk of strangulation.

-The hernia experts at SoCal Hernia are committed to making this process as easy as possible for you, from your first consultation to your recovery after treatment or surgery.
+At SoCal Hernia we will make the process as easy as possible for you, from your first consultation to your recovery after treatment or surgery.